Studies on the environmental impacts of waste-to-energy plants

 Increasing usage of telepresence

-Renovation of the viale Berti Pichat area in Bologna
+Urban and environmental renovation of the viale Berti Pichat area in Bologna

+In 2018, two meetings were held (on 19 April and 25 July) with workers’ Safety Representatives (WSR) to report and share the progress, the scheduling of the work, and the monitoring results.
 Hera has always worked in full and complete respect of the law, for the protection of workers and residents, and under the control of the supervisory bodies.